 A Lifetime of Achievement

-With the help of Doug Ingersoll, Sandy began to compete in events of the California Reined Cow Horse Association showing Quarter Horses.
+With the help of Doug Ingersoll, Sandy began to compete in Reined Cow Horse events.
 In 1979, she moved to Santa Ynez where she worked for trainer Tom Shelly for one year before going out on her own.
 She managed a full barn while working part-time as an emergency technician for a mobile life support company, and then in a hospital emergency room.
-In the early 1980’s, she began to make a name for herself in CRCHA events with wins that included an open bridle championship, a year-end open hackamore championship, a Snaffle Bit Futurity open finals placing and ladies division reserve championship.
+In the early 1980’s, she began to make a name for herself in CRCHA (now NRCHA) with wins that included an open bridle championship, a year-end open hackamore championship, a Snaffle Bit Futurity open finals placing and ladies division reserve championship.

 In 1993, she won the NRCHA World Championship Snaffle Bit Futurity Open Championship on Miss Rey Dry!
-She was the first and only female rider to win the world’s toughest cow horse event.
+To date, she is the first and only female rider to win the world’s toughest cow horse event.
 In 2001, she was reserve champion there.
 In 2002, she became an AQHA World Champion on Sheeza Shinette.
 Sandy is also a AAA Judge, international clinician and recent inductee to The Cowgirl Hall of Fame, and the NRCHA Hall of Fame.

-Collier’s analytical approach to training and her consistency in the practice and show pens are esteemed by everyone who knows her.
+Collier’s analytical approach to training and her consistency in the show pen are esteemed by everyone who knows her.
 She credits her aptitude for reining from her English-riding background, where Dressage is focused on basics.
-One of her biggest assets is that she strives for constant improvement.
-She strives to find what works and can define every aspect of what she does with a horse.
+One of her biggest assets is her constant striving for improvement.
+She seeks to find what works and can define every aspect of what she does with a horse.
 While Sandy is totally committed to horse training, she has interests that span beyond horses.
 She has a zest for learning, considering herself an “overachiever.”
 She is the kind of person who got a real estate license when wanting to buy a house and learned to fly an airplane when making longer trips spurred her interest in aviation.

 Affiliations & Positions Held (current & past)